 So is it harmful to consume?

-Ingesting limescale may be unpleasant to the palate but for all intents and purposes isn’t harmful.
+Ingesting limescale may be unpleasant to the palate (not to mention crunchy!) but it isn’t harmful.
 The minerals which form limescale, magnesium and calcium, are actually very important to the human body.
 In some areas hard water is actually a supplemental source for these important minerals.
-So, all in all no need to panic if you accidentally swallow a small flake of limescale in your kettle.
-Hard water can potentially affect skin and hair but not current research suggests not to a degree which could be considered harmful.
+So, there’s no need to panic if you accidentally swallow a small flake of limescale in your kettle.
+Hard water can potentially affect skin and hair but research suggests the effects are not to a degree which could be considered harmful.

 So limescale is entirely safe?

 Not so fast!
 Whilst limescale in its purest form might not be bad for you that isn’t to say it can’t be harmful in other ways.
 Limescale forms wherever hard water flows and rests, the bathroom and the kitchen are major limescale hotspots.
 When limescale forms it creates a rough layered texture, full of nooks and crannies.
 It is in these damp areas that bacteria can thrive.
 If left for too long limescale deposits can become breeding grounds for a range of bacteria.
 Most aren’t dangerous but a few can be detrimental to human health.
 Legionella is one of the more dangerous species that loves to make its home in limescale.